Online vs Professional IQ Tests: Which Should You Take?

 - Wait for results: May take weeks to receive report

-When You Need Professional Testing: If results will be used for clinical diagnosis, special education placement, legal proceedings, disability determination, or official Mensa qualification, you need a professional assessment.
+When You Need Professional Testing: If results will be used for clinical diagnosis, special education placement, legal proceedings, disability determination, or official admissions decisions, you need a professional assessment.

 Online IQ Tests